ArtemSkit/weather-stations/README.md

 The banner opens expanded; click the summary chip to collapse it, or click any alert to reveal its full headline, description, and the NWS safety **instructions**, along with the time it expires.

+### Tier 2 — alert areas on the map

+Every alert's geographic footprint is drawn directly on the map so you can see exactly where it applies:

+- **Storm-based warnings** (tornado, severe-thunderstorm, flash-flood) carry an inline `Polygon`/`MultiPolygon` shape and are drawn immediately.
+- **Zone-only products** (most watches and advisories) arrive with no inline shape but list `affectedZones` — WX.MAP resolves each zone's county/forecast outline and draws them as one merged area (so a multi-county watch gets a single label, not one per county).
+The zone lookup is best-effort and cached, so a slow or failed fetch never blocks the map.

+Each area gets a **distinct colour** — hashed from the alert's id, so it stays stable across refreshes and overlapping areas remain easy to tell apart — and an **always-on label** naming the event. **Hover or tap** an area to open a popup with the event name, its **severity · urgency · certainty**, the **in-effect time window** (`onset → ends`, falling back to `effective → expires`), the headline, and the affected-area description; **clicking** pins the popup open.

-### Tier 2 — per-station danger ring
+### Tier 3 — per-station danger ring

 Storm-based warnings (tornado, severe-thunderstorm, flash-flood) are issued as tight **polygons** that often cover only part of a city — so they can apply to some stations in the area but not others.
 WX.MAP runs a point-in-polygon test on every plotted station and gives any station **inside an active warning polygon** a **pulsing red ring**.
-Watches and other zone-only alerts have no polygon and are conveyed by the banner alone (they apply area-wide, not to a single station).
+Zone-only alerts have no storm polygon, so they get no ring — but they still appear as a map area (Tier 2) and in the banner.

 ### Refresh & resilience